darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 | Sony PS4 DualShock 4 |   |   | PS4 | PS4 / PS5 | Default Gamepad | [3](#3---ps4--ps5-pairing-guide) |   |   |
 | Sony PS5 DualSense | CFI-ZCT1W | 0307 | PS5 | PS4 / PS5 | Default Gamepad | [3](#3---ps4--ps5-pairing-guide) |   |   |
 | Valve Steam Controller | 1001 | 0x5B0F21BD (2018-05-30) | Lizard (BLE) | KB & Mouse | **DC FPS for Steam ctrl lizard** | [9](#9---steam-controller-pairing-guide) |   |   |

+## 1.2 - List of tested Bluetooth Keyboards
+If your keyboard prompt for a pin on Windows you may have to do the same with BlueRetro.
+Simply put 0000 and press Enter (BlueRetro have no way to ask you to do so).
+This is only needed for older BT keyboard, BT 4.0+ (LE) will not ask for a pin.

+* Logitech MX5000 (Enter pin 0000 when prompted by KB screen)
+* Logitech K600
+* 8BitDo Retro Mechanical Keyboard

+## 1.3 - List of tested Bluetooth Mouses
+* Logitech MX Master 2S
+* Rapoo MT550
+* Rapoo 7200M

 # 2 - PS3 Pairing Guide